 This headline was taken from the BBC news web-site (11/06/17) and discusses findings by the WHO that 35 people across Europe (31 in Romania) have died as a result of measles in the past year.
 Italy has had 3300 cases and the death of a six-year-old boy is the most recent of these measles deaths.
 Measles deaths have also been reported in Germany and Portugal in the last year.
 The WHO regional director for Europe is quoted as saying that “every death or disability caused by this vaccine-preventable disease is an unacceptable tragedy”.
 If 35 people have died then many more will have experienced a serious illness and some of these are likely to have suffered permanent impairment as a result of their measles.

 This BBC report is one of more than a dozen BBC reports over the past year dealing with local outbreaks, attempts to control them and attempts by governments to improve vaccination rates.
 Several of these reports highlight the role of Andrew Wakefield’s discredited claim that the MMR jab is linked to autism, as a major reason why vaccination rates have fallen below the 95% rate necessary to achieve herd immunity.
-This Wakefield case, the anti-vaccination movement and its impact has been the subject of one of my earlier full blog articles.
+This Wakefield case, the anti-vaccination movement and its impact has been the subject of one of my earlier full blog articles and I have recently added a full case-study of Andrew Wakefield’s activities.

 Some of the other measles-related articles from the BBC news web-site in the past year: